 Day One Travel & Arrival at Kalia Suites by Hilton Grand Vacations

 So, for over 90% of travelers, flights are where it all begins.
-This is my 6th trip the islands, and it is more based on the love of the area than anything else.
+This is my 6th trip to the islands, and it is more based on my love of the area than anything else.
 The flights alone are expensive so, most folks have to plan for this big vacation.

 This resort is impressive.
 One thing is location, location, location.
 The rooms here are 1 bedroom suites and they are a nice size: 785 sq. ft.